 - Have an unresolved health condition, like diabetes or cancer

-During your initial appointment, Dr. Gallardo will evaluate your unique situation and discuss whether dental implants are a good option or recommend an alternative approach.
+During your initial consultation, Dr. Gallardo will evaluate your unique situation and discuss whether implants are a good option or recommend an alternative approach.

 The Best Dental Implant procedure